nakfoury/TwInfluence/README.md

   5. You will be able to reach #Influence by pointing your browser at: localhost:3000

 #### Code Tour
--[public/index.html](https://github.com/nakfoury/TwInfluence/blob/master/public/index.html): App homepage with initial search bar.
+- [public/index.html](https://github.com/nakfoury/TwInfluence/blob/master/public/index.html): App homepage with initial search bar.
--[public/result.html](https://github.com/nakfoury/TwInfluence/blob/master/public/result.html): Result page displaying D3.js visualization.
+- [public/result.html](https://github.com/nakfoury/TwInfluence/blob/master/public/result.html): Result page displaying D3.js visualization.
--[public/javascripts/](https://github.com/nakfoury/TwInfluence/tree/master/public/javascripts): Currently contains JavaScript for D3.js visualization.
+- [public/javascripts/](https://github.com/nakfoury/TwInfluence/tree/master/public/javascripts): Currently contains JavaScript for D3.js visualization.
 Add new JavaScripts here.
--[public/stylesheets/](https://github.com/nakfoury/TwInfluence/tree/master/public/javascripts): Currently contains CSS for index.html and result.html.
-Add new StyleSheets here.  -[bin/www](https://github.com/nakfoury/TwInfluence/blob/master/bin/www): Run this file with node to open an HTTP server on port 3000.
+- [public/stylesheets/](https://github.com/nakfoury/TwInfluence/tree/master/public/javascripts): Currently contains CSS for index.html and result.html.
+Add new StyleSheets here.
+- [bin/www](https://github.com/nakfoury/TwInfluence/blob/master/bin/www): Run this file with node to open an HTTP server on port 3000.
--[routes/index.js](https://github.com/nakfoury/TwInfluence/blob/master/routes/index.js): Express router that handles page requests, Twitter API OAuth, and queries to the Twitter API.
+- [routes/index.js](https://github.com/nakfoury/TwInfluence/blob/master/routes/index.js): Express router that handles page requests, Twitter API OAuth, and queries to the Twitter API.

 #### Known Issues/Missing Features
--\#Influence currently supports only 1 user at a time due to resource sharing.
+- \#Influence currently supports only 1 user at a time due to resource sharing.
 To allow multiple simultaneous users, Twitter data would need to be returned to the frontend as an Express response.
 It would need to be added to result.js, perhaps using [Angluar.js](https://angularjs.org/).
--The backend currently calls multiple queries to the Twitter API iteratively, causing the termination of all callbacks to complete at an indeterminate time.
+- The backend currently calls multiple queries to the Twitter API iteratively, causing the termination of all callbacks to complete at an indeterminate time.
 The current solution is to wait a fixed amount of time before redirecting the page.
 A better solution would be to call the Twitter queries in order, recursively.
--\#Influence could be more more useful by displaying more information about each Twitter user.
-It could derive this information by parsing Twitter account descriptions and
+- \#Influence could be more more useful by displaying more information about each Twitter user.
+It could derive this information by parsing Twitter account descriptions and classifying users by their predicted areas of expertise.
 ## Credits
 #### Code Referenced
 [Wrapping Long Labels](http://bl.ocks.org/mbostock/7555321)